adamliuio/adam-notes-content/hi.md

 date: 2020-09-13
 ---

-<sub>* It's better to view this site on desktop, because with every inter-page you click on, you create a sequence of pages, in some ways, this sequence can be your own unique experience of reading my blog. ;)</sub>
+<sub>* It's better to view this site on desktop, because with every <i>link in bracket</i> you click on, you create a sequence of pages, in some ways, this sequence can be your own unique experience of reading my thoughts (my <a href="https://adamliu.io/blog">blog</a> is here if you prefer the traditional way of reading). ;)</sub>

 I'm Adam, I'm on a [[Mission]], and this is a representation of part of my mind.
 And I think through them, you can find all these scattered thoughts representing [[My Beliefs]] one way or another.